SantigBenites/Projeto1SegApli/README.md

 ## Required packages

-The installation will require some packages, these can be found in the setup folder under the requirements.txt
+The installation will require some packages, these can be installed with the pip package manager using install.sh in setup directory

 In another note if you prefer it can be simpler to just run the pip install commands from you current python installation